 Reporter, Voice of San Diego

-Staff Writer, The San Diego Union-Tribune
+Community Engagement Specialist, The San Diego Union-Tribune

 Bella Ross is a community engagement specialist for The San Diego Union-Tribune’s opinion section and member of the Editorial Board, a role she started in November 2021.
 She was born in Phoenix, Arizona and also lived in North Carolina before moving to north San Diego County in 2015.
 She previously worked as a web producer for inewsource, managing social media content and newsletters, and also freelanced covering local government, schools and equity issues for publications such as Voice of San Diego, CalMatters, North Coast Current and Scripps Ranch News.
 She graduated from San Diego State University with degrees in journalism and political science in May 2020.
 She also served as the editor in chief of the campus newspaper, The Daily Aztec.

 Steve Walsh is the military and veterans reporter at KPBS.
 He works with American Homefront, a national collaboration between public media stations and NPR, which looks at military and vet issues.
 Before KPBS, Walsh worked for Lakeshore Public Radio in Gary, Ind., and Chicago Public Radio, where he was a host producer with Vocalo, a project to open public media to diverse audiences.
 As a print reporter for the Post-Tribune, Walsh covered the Indiana statehouse and was embedded twice with U.S. troops during the Iraq War.